spotinst/help/src/docs/connect-your-cloud-provider/first-account/README.md

     </details>

-2. Select a cloud provider
+2. Select a cloud provider.

    Select the cloud service provider to connect to your Spot account and click **Next**.

    If you have multiple accounts with a cloud provider, you can connect them all later, after you have connected your first account.
 You can also connect accounts from multiple cloud providers.

-3. Connect your cloud account
+3. Connect your cloud account.

    <details>
      <summary markdown="span" id="connect-aws">Amazon Web Services (AWS)</summary>